deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 Installation
 ============

-Using pip
+Using Pip
 ---------

 .. code-block:: console

     $ pip install django-modeltranslation

-Using the source
+Using the Source
 ----------------

 Get a source tarball from `github`_ or `pypi`_, unpack, then install with: